Animesh241100/high-performance-computing/project_openmp/cuda_iterative_code/README.md

-### Cuda Solution of a computationally intensive problem:
+## Cuda Solution of a computationally intensive problem:

 Given an undirected graph on a set of nodes `V` and edges `E`.
 Propose an algorithm to calculate the number of hamiltonian cycles in this graph.

 * We already have the serial algorithm which makes use of the backtracking paradigm.
-* I found out the parallelizable part of code and serialized it using CUDA Programming.
+* I found out the parallelizable part of code and parallelized it using CUDA Programming.
   * Details on the serial code analysis can be found here: https://docs.google.com/document/d/1ed1IqOakGUQwgQ3cTgRAVgryF-csT1hngPdxkphoKyo/edit?usp=sharing